ckeditor/ckeditor5/docs/updating/migration-to-cdn/vanilla-js.md

 ### Step 2: Replace CKEditor&nbsp;5 Imports

-If you have any CKEditor 5 imports in your JavaScript files, remove them.
+If you have any CKEditor&nbsp;5 imports in your JavaScript files, remove them.
 For example, remove lines like:

 ```javascript
 import { ClassicEditor, ... } from 'ckeditor5';